Unscripted. No delay, no commercial breaks. No way out.

 Some people’s greatest fear is Emma’s daily life on set.
-In this exposing and unforgiving format, Emma has – with close to 2,000 hours of live TV under her belt – honed her craft: creating entertaining, engaging and compelling stories.
+It’s an exposing and unforgiving format, and Emma has – with close to 2,000 hours of live TV under her belt – honed her craft: creating entertaining, engaging and compelling stories.

 From a Celtic background, Emma now calls Australia home.
 And as a highly regarded actor, presenter and voice artist, Emma’s credits span film, theatre and television – both nationally and internationally.

 Emma understands the power of words to make or break a moment.
 With her training in Psychology & Drama – plus her teaching background – she’s equally adept in scripted and improvised realms of story-telling, bringing her articulate warmth, intelligence and sensitivity to the heart of any matter.

 Emma’s acting credits include Winter, The Seagull, All Saints, Catharsis, Richard III, The Golden Age, Upskirt, Othello, Sex, Sin: The City, A Lie of The Mind, Viscaria and the award-winning short, The Filmmaker.